GoogleChromeLabs/puppy-content/content/en-US/api/Serial.md

   // Initialize the list of available ports with `ports` on page load.
 });

-// Requesting access to a new port requires a user gesture.
-React to a button
-// click.
 button.addEventListener('click', () => {
-  // In this example the set of ports the user can choose from should be
-  // filtered to only include USB devices with a particular vendor ID. const usbVendorId = ...;
+  const usbVendorId = ...;
   navigator.serial.requestPort({ filters: [{ usbVendorId }]}).then((port) => {
     // Connect to `port` or add it to the list of available ports.